 The evolution along the RGB ends at the so-called RGB tip with helium ignition in the stellar core.
-In GC stars, this event is moderately violent because it takes place in a electron-degenerate core.
-Because the RGB reaches its maximum extension in luminosity for stellar populations older than $\tau \approx 1-2$ Gyr (i.e. when stars with M $\leq 2.0 M{\odot}$ are evolving off the MS) and it remains approximately constant with increasing the age of the population, the tip is now widely used as a standard candle for distance determination of stellar systems.

-The dependence of the RGB bump and tip luminosities (in the J, H and K bands. as well as in bolometric) on the cluster metallicity has been investigated in VFO04b.
-Here we have extended the same study to the new sample of Bulge clusters.
-In doing this, we have adopted the same strategy followed in that paper, where the reader can find a detailed description of the adopted procedures.
+In GC stars this event is moderately violent because it takes place in an electrondegenerate core.
+Because the RGB reaches its maximum extension in luminosity for stellar populations older than $\tau \approx 1-2$ Gyr (i.e., when stars with $M \leq 2.0 M{\odot}$ are evolving off the MS) and it remains approximately constant with increasing age of the population, the tip is now widely used as a standard candle for distance determination of stellar systems.
+The dependence of the RGB bump and tip luminosities (in the J, H, and K bands, as well as bolometric) on the cluster metallicity has been investigated in VFO04b.
+Here we have extended the same study to the new sample of bulge clusters.
+In doing this, we have adopted the same strategy followed in that paper, in which the reader can find a detailed description of the adopted procedures.

-For the entire sample, the measurements of the main evolutionary features are listed in Table 2: the observed J, H, and K magnitude of the red HB clump (columns [4, 5, 6]), the J, H, K and bolometric bump (columns [7, 8, 9, 13], respectively), and tip (columns [10, 11, 12, 14], respectively) magnitudes.
-The bolometric bump and tip magnitude have been obtained by using the bolometric corrections for Population II giants computed by Montegriffo et al. (1998).
+For the entire sample, the measurements of the main evolutionary features are listed in Table 2: the observed J, H, and K magnitude of the HB-RC (cols.
+[4], [5], and [6]), and the J, H, K, and bolometric bump (cols.
+[7], [8], [9], and [13], respectively) and tip (cols.
+[10], [11], [12], and [14], respectively) magnitudes.
+The bolometric bump and tip magnitude were obtained using the bolometric corrections for Population II giants computed by Montegriffo et al. (1998).

-Fig. 7 shows the absolute RGB tip magnitudes as a function of the metallicity, in both the adopted scales.
-The clusters tip determination nicely agree with the empirical relations by VFO04b (solid lines), and with the theoretical prediction by Straniero, Chieffi & Limongi (1997); Cassisi et al. (2000) (dashed and dotted line, respectively).
-As shown in Fig. 8, a good agreement is also found when we compare the bolometric tip magnitudes, as a function of the clusters metallicity, with the VFO04b empirical relation (solid lines), and with four different theoretical expectations by Caloi et al. (1997); Salaris & Cassisi (1997); Girardi et al. (2000) (dashed, dotted and dotted-dashed lines, respectively).
+Figure 7 shows the absolute RGB tip magnitudes as a function of the metallicity, in both adopted scales.
+The clusters' tip determinations nicely agree with the empirical relations by VFO04b (solid lines) and with the theoretical predictions by Straniero et al. (1997) and Cassisi et al. (2000) (dashed and dotted lines, respectively).
+As shown in Figure 8, a good agreement is also